Venice for Visitors logo

 Con:

-• Check-in can be a hassle, since hardly any Venice apartments have keyless entry.
-Typically, you'll need to meet the landlord or a rental agent at the apartment building or the nearest vaporetto stop, and you'll need to do it at an appointed time.
-(Departures are usually easier: Often, you can simply leave the key in the apartment or drop it in the owner's mailbox when you leave.)
+• Check-in can be a mild nuisance, since you may have to wait around for the owner or an agent to show up.
+(Departures are usually easier: Often, you can simply leave the key in the apartment when you leave.)

-• Booking and payment can be complicated, especially if you're dealing with direclty with landlords or local rental agencies.
+• Booking and payment can be complicated if the owner insists on being paid in cash.
 Some owners and agencies accept payment by credit card or PayPal, but others require you to send a deposit by international bank draft with final payment in cash.
 The latter can be a nuisance if you're arriving from abroad and your ATM card won't let you withdraw 700 or 1,000 euros in cash at the airport.
 Also, deposits are often non-refundable--unlike hotel reservations, which usually can be cancelled on short notice without penalty.
-(Online reservations platforms like Booking.com, VRBO, and Airbnb can reduce the booking hassle significantly.)
+To minimize problems, use an online booking platform that permits online payment.

-• Tip: Be sure to have euro banknotes and coins when checking in, since landlords are required to collect the city's tourist tax.
+Tip: Be sure to have euro banknotes and coins when checking in, since landlords are required to collect the city's tourist tax in cash.

 • Be aware: Venice addresses aren't sequential street addresses.
 Instead, they're building numbers within a district or sestiere.
 If you're not being met by your host at a vaporetto station, Alilaguna airport-boat stop, or water taxi landing, be sure that you have exact directions (including the names of the sestiere and street).
 The address, such as "San Marco 9999," will be useful only when you reach the building's approximate location.